Italian East Africa: Italian ambitions and rise of fascism

 In the late 19th and early 20th centuries, Italy sought to expand its colonial empire, competing with other European powers for overseas territories.
 Early efforts included the colonization of Eritrea (1890) and Italian Somaliland (1905), followed by the unsuccessful invasion of the Ethiopian Empire in the First Italo-Ethiopian War (1895–1896).
 After World War I, nationalist sentiments grew, fueled by the belief that Italy had been denied its rightful territorial rewards for its contribution to the war effort, a sentiment known as the Mutilated Victory (Vittoria Mutilata).
 The combination of mobilization costs and the social unrest that followed the war is widely thought to have strengthened Italian irredentism and nationalism.
 This frustration contributed to the rise of Benito Mussolini and his Fascist regime in 1922.

 Mussolini injected a new and aggressive impetus into these frustrations and ambitions, framing colonial expansion as a means to restore Roman greatness, enhance national prestige, and solve Italy's economic problems by providing land and resources.
 Mussolini believed the Italian people lacked a strong nationalistic and colonial conscience and thus sought to cultivate these sentiments through Fascist propaganda, particularly in the lead-up to the invasion and during occupation of the Ethiopia Empire.
 This propaganda emphasized Italy's need for colonial territories (spazio vitale), the perceived danger of Ethiopian aggression, and the injustice of international opposition to Italian expansion.
 The conquest of Ethiopia in 1936 and the subsequent formation of Italian East Africa were presented as major achievements of the Fascist regime, aimed at fulfilling long-standing Italian ambitions and establishing Italy as a major power.
 Despite earlier consideration of a protectorate over parts of Ethiopia, the Fascist government pursued full conquest, driven by Mussolini's determination to achieve a significant colonial victory to bolster his regime's legitimacy and international standing.
-This ambition, however, was met with Ethiopian resistance and international complications.
-This further aligned Italy with Nazi Germany, setting the stage for its involvement in World War II.